zooko/smalloc/README.md

     the cost of a potential-cache-miss to write into the memory that `malloc()` returned.

-    `smalloc`'s implementation of `malloc()` incurs, in the common cases, only two, three, or four potential cache misses.
+	To execute `smalloc`'s `malloc()` and then write into the resulting memory incurs, in the common cases, only two or three potential cache misses.

     The main reason `smalloc` incurs so few potential-cache-misses in these code paths is the sparseness of the data layout. `smalloc`